 Educators are painfully familiar with having their work and priorities shifted at the will of new legislation and policies.
 State board educations establish state standards, federal and state policies guide requirements, and local district leadership establishes procedures for what and how teachers are required to teach.
-It's up to principals and campus instructional leaders to be a bridge for the teachers in understanding the purpose and rationale behind these policies and how they align with or influence your school goals.
+It's up to principals and campus instructional leaders to be a bridge for the teachers to understand the purpose and rationale behind these policies and how they align with or influence your school goals.

 One of my favorite memories as an artistic and creative child was when the “art lady” came on Fridays to my 4th-grade class.
 She would introduce a project, and we got to pull out those crayons and paints we stored in our desks.
 We learned to do “stained glass” with tissue paper, draw pumpkins, and learn what to do when we made mistakes.